antonk52/vimconf-2021/slides.md

-## Craft your happiness in vim
+## DIY quality of life improvements

 ### Myself

-- A software engineer professionally focusing on the web & developer tooling
+- Web & developer tooling
-- I'd love to get into mechanical keyboards if there were decent ISO layout options
+- Cannot get into mechanical keyboards
-- About 5 years of vim usage
+- Write vim plugins when bored

+### Why

+> A perfect editor has nothing redundant and everything that I need.
+> If it doesn't, I install a plugin and it has everything that I need.
+> If the plugin does not exist, I write my own plugin
+> and the editor has everything that I need.

+by Sorax

 ### Talk

 Goal: